zhouhanseng/Maskbook-News/_i18n/en/_posts/2020-07-02-test-video.md

 tags: []
 en: []
 zh-Hant: []
-title: Instruction video of how to use Maskbook
+title: Video I How to to use Maskbook
 location: 上海
 image: ''

 ---
 Welcome to Maskbook.

 This video will show you how to use Maskbook on top of Facebook/Twitter.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eaWFJBkImU0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>